croyleje/lsp-default.nvim/README.md

 * `]d`: Move to the next diagnostic.
 See [:help vim.diagnostic.goto_next()](https://neovim.io/doc/user/diagnostic.html#vim.diagnostic.goto_next()).

-By default lsp-zero will not create a keybinding if its "taken".
-This means if you already use one of these in your config, or some other plugins uses it ([which-key](https://github.com/folke/which-key.nvim) might be one), then lsp-zero's bindings will not work.
+By default lsp-default will not create a keybinding if its "taken".
+This means if you already use one of these in your config, or some other plugins uses it ([which-key](https://github.com/folke/which-key.nvim) might be one), then lsp-default's bindings will not work.

-You can force lsp-zero's bindings by adding `preserve_mappings = false` to [.default_keymaps()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v2.x/doc/md/api-reference.md#default_keymapsopts).
+You can force lsp-default's bindings by adding `preserve_mappings = false` to [.default_keymaps()](https://github.com/croyleje/lsp-default.nvim/blob/v2.x/doc/md/api-reference.md#default_keymapsopts).

 ```lua
 lsp.default_keymaps({